 What if you couldn’t eat bread?
 Or pasta?
 Or cookies?
 What if you couldn’t eat anything containing wheat, rye, and barley because of a protein found in these grains?

 Millions of Americans — including children — get gas, diarrhea, and other symptoms whenever they eat foods with a protein known as gluten.
 The condition is called celiac disease (pronounced see-lee-ack), and many people don’t even realize they have it.

+Unlike an allergy that may cause hives or difficulty breathing immediately when consuming a certain food, celiac disease is instead considered an autoimmune disorder.
 When someone with celiac disease eats foods with gluten, their immune system attacks their small intestine.
 That means nutrients from food aren’t absorbed into the bloodstream, and the body can’t get enough nutrients no matter how much food you eat.
 The resulting malnutrition can be a serious problem — particularly for children, who need adequate nutrition to grow and develop properly.

 The symptoms of celiac disease can vary, ranging from gas, diarrhea, and belly pain to delayed growth, certain skin rashes, infertility, and osteoporosis.
 One child might have diarrhea and belly pain, while another may be irritable or depressed.
 Some people with the disease don’t even have any symptoms.

 With or without symptoms, children with celiac disease are at risk for complications of the disease.
 The longer a child with celiac disease goes undiagnosed and untreated, the greater the child’s chance of developing malnutrition and other serious problems.